Magnetic-Fox/Mail2Fax/README.md

 ## Introduction

 The goal of this project is to provide very simple utility script for Linux, which transform e-mail messages (images + text parts) to TIFF image files and put prepared files in the fax spooler of MGetty-Fax package.
-Provided script is nearly an all-in-one solution that can send fax after receiving an e-mail on the standard input.
+Provided script (with additional set of great tools, like MGetty, installed) is nearly an all-in-one solution that can send received e-mails as faxes to the phone numbers specified in the configuration file.

 ## Dependencies